exedio/persistence/README.md

 # exedio persistence
 Persistence framework for Java.

 exedio persistence provides a database access layer for java applications.
-A detailed ontroduction is available at here http://exedio.github.io/
+A detailed introduction is available at http://exedio.github.io/